linode/docs/docs/products/compute/compute-instances/guides/metadata-api/index.md

 ### User Data (/v1/user-data)

 The `user-data` endpoint returns the user data submitted during the instance's deployment.
 Typically, this user data consists of a cloud-config script to be used by cloud-init for automating deployment.
 However, when accessing the Metadata service directly, you may utilize the user data for other purposes.
+If no user data was submitted, nothing will be returned.

 Submitted user data is required to be encoded using `base64`, so you need to decode the returned string to view the expected user data: